taskworld/prescript/docs/guide/README.md

 :::

-### We’ve been using it for 2 years in production
+### We’ve been using it for 2 years internally

-We at [Taskworld](https://taskworld.com/) developed prescript and have been using it for 2 years, so you may say it’s quite matured now.
+We at [Taskworld](https://taskworld.com/) developed prescript and have been using it to test our production code for 2 years, so you may say it’s quite matured now.

 ### …but we don’t provide support… wait, this isn’t a feature?